remotesynth/pluginSampleApp/README.md

 			title:      "You shared the image",
 			autoClear:  true
 		};
-1. Now just call the notification plugin, passing in our `options`.
+1. Paste the code below right beneath the `options` initialization to call the notification plugin.

 		cordova.plugins.notification.local.schedule(options);
 1. Save app.js.